rubyvanrooyen/HartRAO_OH-IR_stars/README.md

 Example data files for 2 mira variables (IKTau and VMic) can be found in this repo.

 ## Data extraction and processing
-Extracted data must contain only the selected red and blue peak information for phase lag calculations.
+Extracted data must contain only the date in MJD/JD format and the two selected red and blue peak information for phase lag calculations.

+First the data can be detrended to remove long term slow trend present in the data that will aid period and cross correlation calculations which will remove the mean of the data for numerical calculation.

+Followed by the periodogram calculation using the Lomb-Scargle algorithm.
+Once a period is calculated and the false positive evaluation shows reasonable certainty of a single period in the time series data, the calculated period can be used for cross correlation to obtain the phase difference between the time series signals of the red and blue channels.

+For better visualisation of the data over the period, a folded phase plot is also provided.